its-me-gayan/ryanair-flight-search-service/README.md

 ![screenshot](scr_cpt.jpg)

-And Some insights about unit testing
+And also Some insights about unit and integration testing

 ![screenshot](ut_test.jpg)